 Function classifications indicate the overall purpose or objective of an expenditure.
-Functions are group-related activities aimed at accomplishing a major service or regulatory responsibility.
-The activities of a local school system are classified into five broad areas: Instruction, Instructional Support, General Support, Community Services, and Nonprogram Charges (Debt Service and Transfers).
-The four-character field required for function codes does not currently specify the third and fourth characters.
-The subfunction codes presently identified for 6100 and 7700 are recommended but not required.
+Functions are grouprelated activities aimed at accomplishing a major service or regulatory responsibility.
+Expenditures should be reported in the function that reflects the cost incidence.

+The activities of a local school system are classified into five broad areas: Instruction, Instructional Support, General Support, Community Services and Nonprogram Charges (Debt Service and Transfers).
+Unless specifically listed, the FDOE does not require direct coding of the third and fourth characters of function codes.